5jt/dyalog-cookbook/manuscript/08-Testing.md

 Whenever the test cases were executed `Tester` notifies the time on a global variable `TestCasesExecutedAt` in the hosting namespace.
 This can be used in order to find out whether part of the code has been changed since the last time the cases were executed.

 However, in order to do this, you have to make sure that the variable is either saved somewhere or added to the script `Tests`.
-For example, it could be handled by a cover function that calls any of `Tester`s `Run*` functions and then handled that variable.
+For example, it could be handled by a cover function that calls any of `Tester`s `Run*` functions and then handle that variable.

 ## Conclusion

-We have now a test suite available that allows us at any stage to call it in order to make sure that everything still works.
+We have now a test suite available that allows us to make sure that everything still works whenever we want.
 Invaluable.

 ## The sequence of tests

-Please note that there is always the possibility of dependencies between test cases, however you try to avoid that.
-That might be a mistake – or due to an unnoticed side effect.
+Please note that there is always the possibility of dependencies between test cases, no matter how hard you try to avoid that.
+That might be due to a mistake or due to an unnoticed side effect.

 That doesn’t mean that you shouldn’t aim for making all test cases completely independent from one another.
 A future version of `Tester` might have an option to shuffle the test cases before executing them.
 That would help find dependencies.